 Our lawyers at Hollander Law Firm Accident Injury Lawyers are passionate about getting compensation for all of those injuries

 Anyone who was responsible for conditions in the nursing home can be held responsible for damages.
 Examples of responsible parties may include:

 - The nursing home

 - A corporation that owns the nursing home

 - Doctors or nurses who provided care within the facility

 Florida shared responsibility rules allow you to hold every responsible party accountable for their share of the damages.
-Our personal injury attorneys at Hollander Law Firm, P.A. are here to put in the work needed to identify everyone whose actions or omissions caused your loved one to suffer.
+Our personal injury attorneys at Hollander Law Firm Accident Injury Lawyers are here to put in the work needed to identify everyone whose actions or omissions caused your loved one to suffer.

 What Should I Do If I Suspect Nursing Home Abuse?